willkotheimer/event-listeners/README.md

 Pies Site (Event Listeners)

 ## Motivation
-The motivation behind this was to a menu to use event listeners in javascript.
+The motivation behind this was to a menu to use event listeners in javascript, but the most important aspect of this is a single page app that can change content without reloading the page.

 ## Build status
 Prototype - This is a very rough draft, and would need a lot more styling and work to be completed.